jimshawx/jammy/ReadMe.md

   * All kinds of RAM expansions (Chip, Trapdoor, CPU slot, Zorro II/III)
   * Battery-backed clock
   * VT100 Serial terminal
 * There's a debugger and disassembler of sorts
 * There's a Javascript and Lua API to enable smart code to run on breakpoints
 * There's a web API so you can write your own UIs
 * There's some automated code analysis to produce good disassemblies
 * The disassemblies can be stored in a Sqlite database
+* If you have a CPU which supports AVX2 your experience will be significantly improved
 * There's a Linux version!
 * There's now a packaged release to try
 * Completely new emulation not based on WinUAE